PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > ## Then why use other versions/flavours ?
 >
+> - We, indeed, encourage users to update their case settings and tools to tha latest vesions of OpenFOAM with functional `collated`+`ioRanks` option
+> - But still users may need to keep using other versions of OpenFOAM:
-> - Because users have a complicated case defined already for another version/flavour
+>     - Because they have a complicated case defined already for another version/flavour
-> - Because users may have own tools written for another version/flavour
+>     - Because they may have own tools written for another version/flavour
-> - Because users may be using additional tools (like waves2Foam or CFDEM) that were written for another version/flavour
+>     - Because they may be using additional tools (like waves2Foam or CFDEM) that were written for another version/flavour
 >     - Because only that other flavour (mainly **Foam-extend**) may contain the solver/tool the user needs
-> - And, of course, to update those case settings/tools to work with recent versions/flavours of OpenFOAM would require extensive effort and time investment
+>     - And, of course, to update those case settings/tools towards a recent version of OpenFOAM would require extensive effort and time investment
 >
 {: .callout}

 > ## What can Pawsey do to help their user base ?
 >
-> - We need to avoid the overload of our file system in order to keep a performant file system
+> - We need to avoid the overload of our file system in order to keep a performant
 > - Files older than 30 days are purged from `/scratch`
 > - We have already restricted the user's quota to a maximum of 1 Million inodes (files/directories)
-> - Users would need to modify their workflow (solution-analysis-deletion) so that quota is not exceeded
+> - Users need to modify their workflows (solution-analysis-deletion) for not reaching their quota limit
 > - Use of virtual file systems to store files within (**Thanks to Dr. Andrew King for the suggestion!**)
 >
 {: .prereq}